tombarys/roam-depot-nautilus/README.md

 ## Changelog

-- 31/1/2024 – updated to autodetect 12h format in time-range (now supports both 24h and 12h time format)
+- 31/1/2024 – now autodetects 12h format in time-range (supports both 24h and 12h time format – if no am/pm specified in the task, defaults to 24h format)
-- 1/2/2024 – added option to change workday start time (the first select option in Settings now)
+- 1/2/2024 – added an option to change workday start time (the first select option in Settings now, defaults to 8am) – I think the prettiest proportions has a 8am-Nautilus but I understand some of us are early birds!

 # Feature Requests, Bugs, and Feedback and Credits
 Nautilus is work in progress.
 I am happy to remove bugs or listen to your feedback!
 Contact me via https://barys.me.